Loans for dentists: Dental offices are like small businesses in other industries in many ways.

 Elements of a successful business plan are:

-- Competitive Analysis: Assess the competition objectively and realistically.
-Be sure to explain how you plan to differentiate your dentistry practice from others in your general vicinity.
+Assess the competition objectively and realistically.
+Be sure to explain how you plan to differentiate your dentistry practice from others in your marketplace and immediate vicinity.

-A well-written business plan can help borrowers secure financing and can mean the difference between success and failure.
-The business plan should document the challenges that come with running a dental office, including late payments from insurance companies that hurt cash flow and the cost of building purchases and renovation costs.
+A well-written business plan can also help borrowers secure financing and can mean the difference between success and failure.
+The business plan should document the challenges that come with running a dental office.
+These should include: late payments from insurance companies that hurt cash flow and the cost of building purchases and renovation costs.

 How to Apply for a Dental Practice Loan